 Creating a mentorship program between a state correctional institution and a juvenile center should be considered a viable option for the future.
 After all, if incarcerated people are getting through to the kids, why shouldn’t their voice be heard in person?

-Ryan M. Moser is a recovering addict from Philadelphia serving eight years in the Florida DOC for property crimes.
-Nominated for a 2020 Pushcart Prize and Best of the Net 2021, he’s had work published by the Mississippi Quarterly, Upstreet Literary Magazine, Muse Literary Journal, Evening Street Press, Storyteller, Santa Fe Literary Review, Miami Herald, The Covid Collection, University of Iowa Prison Project, Progressive, thewildword.com, medium.com, pen.org, and thestartup.com.
-Ryan enjoys yoga, martial arts, chess, and has two beautiful boys.
+Ryan M. Moser is a formerly incarcerated journalist from Philadelphia.
+Nominated for a 2020 Pushcart Prize and Best of the Net 2021, he’s had work published by the Mississippi Quarterly, Upstreet Literary Magazine, Muse Literary Journal, Evening Street Press, Storyteller, Santa Fe Literary Review, Miami Herald, The Covid Collection, University of Iowa Prison Project, Progressive and other publications.
+Ryan enjoys yoga, martial arts and chess, and has two beautiful boys.